vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

 -->

 Team A (`web-api-ns` namespace):
 - The `web-api` service, plus its VirtualService resource.
-The `web-api` service is consumed by the `istio-ingressgateway` service and should not be made avail to any other teams.
+- The `web-api` service calls the `recommendation` service and nothing else.
+The `web-api` service is consumed by the `istio-ingressgateway` service and should not be made available to any other teams.

 Team B (`recommendation-ns` & `purchase-history-ns` namespaces):
 - The `recommendation` and `purchase-history` service, plus the VirtualService and ServiceEntry resources for the `recommendation` service.
+- The `purchase-history` service doesn't call any other service.
 The `purchase-history` service is an internal service and should not be exposed outside of the team.
+- The `recommendations` service calls the `purchase-history` service and nothing else.
 The `recommendation` service is consumed by the `web-api` service and the `istio-ingressgateway` service.
-It should not be made avail to any other teams.
+It should not be made available to any other teams.

 Team C (`ratings-ns` namespace):
 - The `ratings` service, plus its delegated VirtualService resource.
-The `ratings` service is consumed by the `istio-ingressgateway` service and should not be made avail to any other teams.
+- The `ratings` service doesn't call any other service.
+The `ratings` service is consumed by the `istio-ingressgateway` service and should not be made available to any other teams.

+## Service consumers

+The section below focuses on each team's service consumer perspectives, e.g. which other service(s) a given team calls.

 Acting as team A, deploy the following Sidecar resource to the `ratings-ns`: